fukamachi/cl-dbi/README.markdown

 ## Installation

-This library will be available on Quicklisp when ready to use.
+This library will be available on Quicklisp when ready for use.

 ## API